What Is RAG?

 1. Ingest — Your documents are split into chunks (paragraphs, sections, or semantic units).

-2. Embed — Each chunk is converted into a vector (a list of numbers) that captures its meaning.
-This is done with an embedding model.
+2. Embed — Each chunk is converted into a vector (a list of numbers) that captures its meaning, using an embedding model.

 3. Store — Vectors are stored in a vector database (Pinecone, Weaviate, Qdrant, Chroma, etc.) for fast similarity search.

-4. Retrieve and generate — When you ask a question, the system finds the most relevant chunks, adds them to the prompt, and the LLM generates an answer using that context.
+4. Retrieve and generate — When you ask a question, the system finds the most relevant chunks, adds them to the prompt, and the model generates an answer using that context.

-The model does not "remember" your documents.
+The model doesn't "remember" your documents.
 It sees them only at query time.
 That means you can update the knowledge base without retraining the model.

 Why RAG Matters

 Foundation models have a knowledge cutoff.
-They also hallucinate — they make up facts when they do not know the answer.
+They also hallucinate — they generate confident but wrong information when they don't know the answer.
 RAG addresses both:

 Common Use Cases